jackchevalley/php-telegram-bot-framework/README.md

     // Add more admin chat IDs here...
 ];
 ```

-Here you have the main bot settings that must be easily and quickly accessible.
+Here you have the main bot settings that should be easily and quickly accessible, that's why they are not in `data/.env`

 ### 5. Setup Database (if you want)